jenkinsci/docker-ssh-agent/README.md

 docker run jenkins/ssh-slave "<public key>"
 ```

-You'll then be able to connect this agent using ssh-slaves-plugin as "jenkins" with the matching private key.
+You'll then be able to connect this agent using the [SSH Build Agents plugin](https://plugins.jenkins.io/ssh-slaves) as "jenkins" with the matching private key.

 ### How to use this image with Docker Plugin